Gets hands-on using state-of-the-art facilities and equipment

-The coursework component of the honours program provides you with essential knowledge in areas that underpin research - experimental design, quantitative analysis and science professionalism.
-The research project component enable you to develop the research skills necessary to investigate an area of interest.
+The coursework component of the honours program equips you with essential knowledge in areas that underpin research – experimental design, quantitative analysis and scientific communication and ethics.
+The research project component enables you to develop the research skills necessary to investigate your area of interest.

 To complete the Bachelor of Environmental Science (Honours), students must attain 8 credit points.